 As usual, the Witte Gingerbread tradition continued to grow bigger and better this year.
 In effort to up my game, I actually made real gingerbread this year!
-Only pictures can truly describe the tradition and the night, but if you want a feel for the full history, check out my cousin Jessica's blog from the past week.
+Only pictures can truly describe the tradition and the night, but if you want a feel for the full history, check out my cousin Jessica's

 At 12:00 on the night before Thanksgiving, I finished baking all the pieces of my creation.
 I decided to model my "house" after the famous Arch in Antigua, Guatemala.
 You judge for yourself how I did.